 What do we find in this “cloud”?

 The “who” is simple enough.
 We just need to look one chapter prior in Hebrews.
 We see the old testament saints, the hall of famers!
 People like Noah, Jacob, Sarah, and Abraham.
 We throw in others like Moses, Rahab, Samson, and David.
 These are the ones we point to as our best examples for living.
 Because that’s what you do with the Old Testament stories.
 You find examples to follow.
 At least, that’s something I often heard, especially at my first church.
-It seemed we were always encouraged to strive to be the best examples of these men and woman.
+It seemed we were always encouraged to strive to be the best examples of these men and women.

 But even they couldn’t be the best example of themselves.
 We know they did some amazing things.
 They conquered giants, built arks, ruled as kings, rescued spies, the accomplishments could go on.
 But, they also had pretty bad moments as well.
 In those moments we see drunkards and liars, murderers and adulterers.
 We see people whose character may be a little shady, and some even overly fearful for their own lives.